 Feldmann et al. [3] have proposed the use of conservative cascades, a special case of random cascades, as a model for IP traffic.
-In conservative cascades, the generator W takes on values in (0, 1), has mean 1/2 and is symmetric about its mean.
+In conservative cascades, the generator W takes on values in (0,1), has mean 1/2 and is symmetric about its mean.
 Furthermore, mass is redistributed such that the total mass assigned to left and right child subintervals remains equal to that of the parent interval.
-Thus, the mass is preserved throughout the splitting process: if the mass of the i^{th} parent interval is Q, the mass of the left child interval will be $QW{2i-1,j}$ and that of the corresponding right child interval will be $Q(1 - W{2i-1,j})$.
-As a result, the mass at all stages will be (exactly) M, if the initial mass is M. This is the mass preservation property which also occurs in our stochastic L-System construction.
+Thus, the mass is preserved throughout the splitting process: if the mass of the i^{th} parent interval is Q, the mass of the left child interval will be $QW{2i-1,i}$ and that of the corresponding right child interval will be $Q(1-W{2i-1,i})$.
+As a result, the mass at all stages will be (exactly) M, if the initial mass is M. This is the mass preservation property which also occurs in our stochastic L-System constructions.
+Note that a different generator can be used for each timescale, leading to multiscaling behavior.
 Feldmann et al. supported the adoption of conservative cascade models in the networking context by observing that the transmitted traffic is constructed through fragmentation at successive network layers, and that the total number of bytes is roughly preserved during this fragmentation process.
 A typical example is the dynamics of a Web session, where user clicks results in requests, requests give rise to connections, connections are made up of flows, and flows consist of individual packets.
+Gao and Rubin [10] considered a traffic model with two conservative cascades, which characterize the packet arrival and the packet size processes, respectively.

-In L-Systems, the mass in interval i of scale j is $2^j X{(j,r)}^{(i)}$.
+In L-Systems, the mass in interval i of scale j is $2^j X{(j,r_a)}^{(i)}$ for packet arrivals and $2^j Y{(j,r_b)}^{(i)}$ for packet sizes.
 In addition to the mass preservation property, L-Systems include another important feature that is not present in conservative cascades (nor in random cascades) and has a meaningful physical explanation.
 In L-Systems the way mass is redistributed to left and right child subintervals can be made dependent on the mass of the parent interval, whereas in the conservative cascade construction this dependence is not allowed.
-Recall that a parent arrival rate λ_l gives rise to a left child arrival rate λ_q with probability $p{lq}^{(r)}$, which depends explicitly on l.
+Recall that, for example in the case of packet arrivals, a parent arrival rate λ_l gives rise to a left child arrival rate λ_q with probability $p{lq}^{(r_a)}$, which depends explicitly on l.
 Take again the example of Feldmann et al. and consider the way Web requests are scheduled over time.
-The number of requests per time interval that a Web server can handle is limited, due to resource availability constraints.
+The number of requests per time interval that a Web server can handle is necessarily limited, due to resource availability constraints.
 Therefore, the way user clicks produce requests depends on the overall number of clicks.
 If a Web server has more requests to process it will distribute them more sparsely over time.
 Thus, the mass itself (the number of clicks, in this case) influences the way distribution takes place.
 At a lower level, consider the way flows produce packets.
 If the network is more congested, the feedback control exercised by TCP imposes that packets will be more sparsely distributed over time.
 Thus, once more, the mass (the number of flows, in this case) influences the way distribution takes place.